HarryS2496/Kings-Fist-Webnovel/chapters/chapter3.md

 “Come on\!
 You could at least *pretend* you're happy to see me\!” she shouted with her hands on her hips.

-“I was happy – until some loud kid started shouting while banging shovels around.” he retorted in a deadpan tone.
+“I was happy until some loud kid started shouting and banging shovels around.” he retorted in a deadpan tone.

 “You’re also a kid, you know\!
 We’re the same age\!”